GoupilRobin/speech-net-cs/README.md

 The server only send the semantic sentences, which allow the receiver to easily understand the result of the speech when multiple phrases mean the same thing.
 For instance: "I am good", "I am fine", "I am OK" and simply "good" could all be understood as "user_ok", making easier to use the final result.

-Please feel free to send PR if you happen to improve this - I give no warranty regarding the delays but will do my best.
+Please feel free to send PR if you happen to improve this.

 # How to setup